Partner Universities: Kennesaw State University

 Currently, the schools/districts working with Kennesaw State University and the Woodrow Wilson Georgia Teaching Fellowship are (in alphabetical order):

-Kennesaw State University is not recruiting for the 2018 school year.
+Kennesaw State University is not currently recruiting.